 We recommend a shallow two-layer CNN that yields high descriptive accuracy but a relatively lower predictive accuracy, as we emphasize creating a physics-aware network that makes logical predictions.
+Recall that we create this "physics-aware" network by guiding it towards learning information about the physical properties of the subsurface represented by the high-power modal trend in each dispersion image.
 Although black box models such as CNNs are typically designed to have high predictive accuracy, they may sometimes learn incorrect physical behaviors, which may not be noticeable when tested on the local dataset, i.e., the network is interpolating \citep{kumar}.
 This leads to issues when trying to generalize the model to conditions absent from the local dataset (i.e., different subsurface conditions, type of active source, etc.).
 By focusing on improving our network’s descriptive accuracy, we create a more robust model with respect to modeling the physics behind our problem, thus leading to more trustworthy predictions.
 However, we note that shallower networks are typically sensitive to noisy inputs (recall that deeper layers in CNNs capture more complex information in the input image).
 Therefore, while we recommend beginning with the shallow 3$\times$1 network proposed herein, we further recommend that researchers looking to develop networks for field applications should consider adding additional denoising layers to the model.
 Alternatively, researchers may add noise to their training dataset, resulting in a network that is more robust to noisy field data while still being physics-aware.